rayjohnson/zap/README.md

 A command-line utility for working with MQTT

-This project is very much in progress.
-Check back soon.

 Zap can be used to publish to or subscribe from an mqtt message broker.
 It was modeled after the command-line tools [mosquitto_pub](https://mosquitto.org/man/mosquitto_pub-1.html) and [mosquitto_sub](https://mosquitto.org/man/mosquitto_sub-1.html).
 In addition, Zap supports a configuration file that makes it easier to work with multiple mqtt brokers.
 It also has a stats command that provides a real-time dashboard to the metrics published on the $SYS/# topics.

 ## Installation